chrisxfire/chrisxfire.github.io/content/notes/asp.net/reading/architecting-modern-web-apps/1-traditional-web-apps-vs-spas.md

 Documentation: https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/

-# Traditional Web Apps
+# traditional web apps
 - Perform most app logic on the server
 - Choose when:
 	- Client-side requirements are simple (or even read-only) (search engines; blogs; CMS public-facing apps)
 	- App needs to function in browsers without JavaScript

-# Single Page Applications
+# single page applications
 - Perform most UI logic in web browser and communicate with the web server via APIs
 - Using CI/CD may be more difficult
 - Choose when: